it-at-m/refarch-templates/docs/organize.md

 Out of the box, issues created with one of the templates will be automatically labeled.

+Please check the official GitHub documentation for further information.

+**Note**: Issue forms are currently a preview feature and thus subject to change in the future.

 - **Bug Report**: Report a bug to help the project improve.
 - **Feature Request**: Suggest an idea or possible new feature for this project.
 - **Maintenance Work**: Suggest useful or required maintenance work for this project.